-As noted on page 3, this is pre-production software provided "as is".
+As noted previously, this is pre-production software provided "as is".
 The Data Fetcher team will answer access-related queries and associated permissions adjustments for subscribing users.
 Our team will answer questions, suggestions, or ideas as time allows.

 Our email address is datafetchersupport@elsevier.com.